- What should be on an AI governance checklist?

 - Which AI regulations does this checklist cover?

 - This checklist maps to four major frameworks: the Texas Responsible AI Governance Act (TRAIGA), the EU AI Act, the NIST AI Risk Management Framework (AI RMF), and ISO/IEC 42001.
-Each checklist item references the specific statutory or framework provision it satisfies, so you can trace your program directly to regulatory requirements.
+Each checklist item references the framework or best practice it supports, so you can trace your program to the requirements that actually apply to you.

 - Do small businesses need an AI governance checklist?